kumahq/kuma-website/docs/docs/dev/explore/gateway-api.md

       - name: secret-tls
 ```

-Under the hood, Kuma CP copies the Secret to `kuma-system` namespace and converts it to [Kuma Secret](../security/secrets.md).
+Under the hood, Kuma CP copies the `Secret` to `kuma-system` namespace and converts it to [Kuma secret](../security/secrets.md).
 It tracks all the changes to the secret and deletes it if the original secret is deleted.

 ## Multizone

-Gateway API is not supported with multizone deployments, use Mesh Gateway CRDs instead.
+Gateway API isn't supported with multizone deployments, use Kuma's `MeshGateways`/`MeshGatewayRoutes` instead.

-## How does it work
+## How it works

-When the feature is enabled, Kubernetes Gateway API CRDs are automatically converted to Kuma Mesh Gateway CRDs.
+Kuma includes controllers that reconcile Gateway API CRDs and convert them into the corresponding Kuma gateway CRDs.
-This is the reason why in the GUI we will see Kuma Mesh Gateway and not Kubernetes Gateway API resources.
+This is why in the GUI, Kuma `MeshGateways`/`MeshGatewayRoutes` are visible and not Kubernetes Gateway API resources.

-When using Kubernetes Gateway API CRDs, it is a source of truth, so do not edit Kuma Mesh Gateway CRDs directly.
+Kubernetes Gateway API resources serve as the source of truth for Kuma gateways and
+any edits to Kuma gateway resources are overwritten.